-Nurturing and evolving an idea takes a lot of passion, funding, and research, which IGEM can help you gain.
+Nurturing and evolving an idea takes a lot of passion, funding and research — the Idaho Global Entrepreneurial Mission (IGEM) can help.

-The IGEM – Idaho Global Entrepreneurial Mission – grant program funds commercialization research, where university researchers and business experts partner together to bring viable technologies to market.
+The IGEM-Commerce grant program funds research initiatives, where university investigators and private sector business experts partner together to bring viable technologies to market.

-The IGEM program is a powerful force in the growth of Idaho’s economy.
-Through its support of commercialization partnerships, IGEM invests in the development of new businesses and supports Idaho’s research facilities, creating new products, companies, and high-value jobs while increasing the research capacity of Idaho’s universities.
+IGEM commercialization grants are a powerful economic resource.
+Through its support of commercialization partnerships, IGEM makes an investment in developing new business ventures, creating new products and high-value jobs, while supporting the research capacity of Idaho’s universities.

 Idaho has three public research universities, where IGEM can fund commercialization research initiatives.
 Read more about them below.

 Boise State University is Idaho’s metropolitan research university, located in Idaho’s capital city.
 BSU offers over 200 graduate and undergraduate degrees.
-Read more about BSU’s research capabilities here: http://research.boisestate.edu.
+Read more about BSU’s research capabilities here.

 Idaho State University is located in Pocatello.
-ISU offers over 285 graduate and undergraduate degrees and certificates and is the state’s designated lead institution in health and medical education.
-Read more about ISU’s research capabilities here: http://isuresearch.org.
+ISU offers over 250 graduate and undergraduate degrees and certificates and is the state’s designated lead institution in health and medical education.
+Read more about ISU’s research capabilities here.

 The University of Idaho is located in Moscow.
-UI offers 130 Bachelor, 88 Master, and 32 Doctoral degrees.
-UI is Idaho’s flagship research university with special designation in agriculture, engineering, and natural resources.
-Read more about UI’s research capabilities here: http://uidaho.edu/research.
+UI offers more than 300 degrees.
+UI is Idaho’s flagship research university with a special designation in agriculture, engineering and natural resources.
+Read more about UI’s research capabilities here.